IgnacyKospin/pzaw-projekt-1-3c/projekt03/README.md

 To install:
 - run "npm install" in the "projekt02" folder
-- if this line is here, then the project isnt done yet
+- to fill with dummy data run 'node utils/fillDB.js' in the terminal